From Persian to Shag: A Guide to Rug Types and Styles

 How do I start decorating my walls?

-Begin with a central piece—like a mirror or tapestry—and build around it with complementary accents.
+Begin with a central piece—like an upholstered panel or decorative drape—and build around it with complementary accents.

 Functional and decorative mirrors aren’t just for reflection—they brighten rooms, amplify style, and transform bedroom spaces with ease.
 Whether your bedroom leans minimalist, cozy, or maximalist, mirrors adapt effortlessly to elevate your design.